polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/monitor-node.md

 If the interface appears to work as expected, exit the process using `Control + C`.

-Next, create a new `systemd` configuration file to automatically start the server during the boot process:
+Next, create a new `systemd` configuration file to start the server during the boot process automatically:

 ```bash
 sudo nano /etc/systemd/system/prometheus.service